|

 circuit or the motor controller circuits.
 This can lead to the destruction

 of the power supply or the motor controller or both.
+The PS Protector family acts as an "Ideal Diode"

 by using a low-resistance MOSFET to pass current in the forward direction